se-omar/dot-matjar-frontend/README.md

 # dot-matjar-frontend
+the backend for dot-matjar can be found [here](https://github.com/se-omarayman/dot-matjar-backend)

 This is the frontend section of an Ecommerce website with many features related to the suppliers and their pages and products.